What is scaleApp?

 Publish/Subscribe

-If the module needs to communicate with others, you can use the publish and
+If the module needs to communicate with others, you can use the emit and on methods.

 A message handler could look like this: